BombayBrownBoy09/Nigeria-News-Detective/README.md

 ```

 **Model2 (Linked Entity Prediction using Word2vec embeddings and LSTM neural net):**
 We first used NER using nltk and then got lists of entities for each event.
-We uniformly make list size to 3 and mask the 3rd entity to create a target variable Y. We then use word2vec to generate embeddings and generate prediction using a 4 layer sequential neural net.
+We uniformly make list size to 3 and mask the 3rd entity to create a target variable Y. We then use word2vec to generate embeddings and generate prediction using a 4 layer sequential neural net [here](https://github.com/BombayBrownBoy09/Nigeria-News-Detective/blob/main/notebooks/Entity_prediction.ipynb)

 To get linked entities of news, run the following from the home directory: